Blenster/PCB_Tips/README.md

 - Footprints:
   - Did you print out the PCB on paper to check it against your actual parts?
   - No seriously; check those footprints against the datasheets one more time.
 Measure carefully!
   - Are those LEDs indicated correctly on the silkscreen?
 Check the datasheet again.
-Manufacturers aren’t consistent on marking even in the same product line sometimes.
+Manufacturers aren’t consistent on marking even in the same product line sometimes
 - Do you have test points?
 (Power rails, logic pins, I2C/SPI/UART lines, etc)
+- Do you need a `Reset` or `Boot` pin broken out?
+Put the power or ground they need to be tied to next to them with a "do not populate" resistor footprint; trigger manually
 - Did you remember to put a power or other indicator LEDs to help with debugging?
 - Are your parts still available?
 - Have you slept on it?